Nurse Practitioner (ANP) by Chase Medical

-Chase Medical are currently working with a GP Surgery in Norwich, who are offering flexible locum shifts at highly competitive rates of £40.50 - £68 per hour (inc. holiday pay).
+Chase Medical are currently working with a GP Surgery in Newcastle, who are offering flexible locum shifts at highly competitive rates of £40.50 - £68 per hour (inc. holiday pay).

 Chase Medical are a specialist agency across Primary Care, and as an agency, we can offer you: